Stagecoach Manchester

-Stagecoach Manchester is a major bus operator in Greater Manchester.
+Stagecoach Manchester is a major bus operator in Greater Manchester, operating franchised Bee Network bus services on contract to Transport for Greater Manchester (TfGM).
 It is the largest UK bus subsidiary of Stagecoach Group outside of Greater London, as well as the largest within the metropolitan county of Greater Manchester by passenger numbers, carrying up to 96.2 million passengers in 2019/20.

-It is made up of two brands: Stagecoach and Magic Bus.

 History

+GM Buses South

 In December 1993, GM Buses was split into two companies: GM Buses North and GM Buses South.
 It was planned that the two companies would compete against one another but, in practice, they stuck to the sides of Manchester as indicated by their names.

 In April 1994, GM Buses South was sold in a management buyout.
 It faced an uphill struggle as over 40 competitors were operating GM Buses routes following deregulation, although most of those competed with GM Buses North.
 However, Bee Line and MTL Manchester did go south; Finglands Coachways, Mayne and Walls were established competitors on lucrative south Manchester routes.

 GMBS suffered from operating an elderly fleet.
 As a stand-alone (nil subsidy) arms-length company, GM Buses had not been able to buy new buses; thus Daimler Fleetlines and Leyland Atlanteans - the newest by then 15 years old - had to soldier on.
 Competitors were expanding and GMBS could not make the investment needed.

-Stagecoach set up Stagecoach Manchester as a Ribble Motor Services subsidiary, to compete on GMBS's main route 192 with brand new Volvo B6 buses that were far more appealing than GMBS's rundown fleet.

 In response to increasing competition by Merseyside Transport, GMBS set up Birkenhead & District in Liverpool, running Daimler Fleetlines in Birkenhead Corporation livery.

+Stagecoach Ribble competition

+Stagecoach Holdings initially set up Stagecoach Manchester as a Ribble Motor Services subsidiary, in order to compete on GM Buses South's route 192, operating the route mainly using a new fleet of Alexander Dash bodied Volvo B6 buses.

 Throughout 1994, GMBS bought a large number of second hand buses, mainly Atlanteans and Leyland Nationals.
 Stagecoach responded with more new buses in the shape of new Alexander PS bodied Volvo B10M-55s.
 GMBS used its Charterplan coach fleet to compete with Stagecoach Ribble's route X43 to Burnley.
-By the end of 1994, everything turned peaceful; Stagecoach agreed to no further competition on route 192 and hired 20 Alexander Dash bodied Volvo B6s to GMBS.
+By the end of 1994, everything turned peaceful; Stagecoach agreed to no further competition on route 192 and hired 20 Alexander Dash bodied Volvo B6s to GMBS, eventually selling the Stagecoach Manchester operation, as well as the 13 buses based at its Bredbury depot, to EYMS Group subsidiary Finglands Coachways in November 1995.

-In February 1996, Stagecoach purchased the business and rebranded it Stagecoach Manchester.
-The original Stagecoach Manchester was sold to Finglands Coachways.